 In April 2019 County Executive Curran signed into law the “Dignity for our Heroes” legislation introduced by Legislator Josh Lafazan, on ending Veteran homelessness in Nassau County.
 As a result of this, the Nassau Commission on Ending Veteran Homelessness is currently working on a comprehensive report to assist the estimated 5,000 homeless Veterans in the County.
 The county provides food to Veterans through Vet Mart in 2015, providing food to 3,840 individuals and serving 7,681 families through October 2019.
 On top of that the County offers two stand downs a year at the Freeport Armory where Veterans are provided with shoes, clothes, dental check-ups, blood pressure checks, haircuts, counseling and other services.

 The Nassau County Traffic and Parking Violations Agency has recently added a specialized monthly Veterans traffic court hearing session, which designates special assistance to Veterans in resolving violations or Notices of Liability.
 The county also issues special Veterans’ cards, giving discounts at certain stores by providing your discharge information to get a card valid for select stores.

-County Executive Curran also announced a ceremony and tribute to Veterans on Sunday, November 10 at Eisenhower Park’s Veterans Memorial from 10 am to noon.
+County Executive Curran also announced a concert and tribute to Veterans being help on Sunday, Nassau County is holding a free concert saluting Veteran at Eisenhower Park’s Veterans Memorial from 10 am to noon.